qloudable/Azure-AI-Labs/Hands-on-Labs/Lab4-Implement QnA Maker/Implement_QnA_Maker.md

 As you can see, it is very simple to add a generated QnA Maker to your own bots with just a few lines of code.

-#### Going Further

-What would you do to integrate the QnAMaker code into your picture bot?

 ####  Resources